How to Get People to Listen to Your Music: 10 Ways to Promote Your Tunes

 If you try each of these ten tips at least once, then you’ll quickly find out what works best for you.
 Maybe the shotgun approach it best, or maybe you prefer the sniper method.

 If you can’t get enough music marketing tips, then head over to How to Promote Your Music: For Total Beginners where you can learn all the basics.

 Let us know in the comments which of these tips works best for you — and feel free to contribute with your own!

 Since you’re here…

-If your music involves playing the guitar, check out our one of a kind automatic tuner, Roadie 2.
-It is quick, easy to use and will get your instrument accurately tuned in no time.
-It works on all string instruments with a guitar machine head including electric, classical, acoustic and steel guitars, 7 & 12-string guitars, ukuleles, mandolins, banjos & more!
+If your music involves playing the guitar, check out our flagship automatic tuner, Roadie 3.
+It is quick, easy to use, and will get your instrument accurately tuned in no time.
+It comes with over 150 built-in tunings and works on all string instruments with a guitar machine head including electric, classical, acoustic, and steel guitars, 7 & 12-string guitars, ukuleles, mandolins, banjos & more!